At Lyric Theatre

 - Ensure your tickets to this widely popular show

-- Choose your own seats
+- Choose your own seats from the ones available

 - Enjoy the music and moves of the King of Pop